-The program happens where you live.
-Because it is web based, you do not have to leave your current home or job and relocate to Palo Alto, California.
-However, you do need to plan to travel to California for one week during Summer quarter (typically late July).
-You can also maintain your current work situation.
-Those factors represent a tremendous cost savings to you.
+The program happens where students live.
+Because it is web based, students do not have to leave their current home or job and relocate to Palo Alto, California.
+However, students do need to plan to travel to California for one week during Summer quarter (typically late July).
+Students can also maintain your current employment, which represents a tremendous cost savings.

-We currently have (or have had) students from across the US, Canada, Europe, Asia, Africa, Australia, and South America.
+PAU has students from across the US, Canada, Europe, Asia, Africa, Australia, and South America.
 Because much of the work is asynchronous, differences in location are not much of a problem.
-It only becomes an issue when we schedule synchronous activities (e.g., chat rooms).
-At that point we find times that work for students wherever they live.
+It only becomes an issue when there are synchronous activities (e.g., chat rooms).
+For these activities, the instructors find times that work for students wherever they live.

-We have an on-line orientation for beginning students in September.
+The M.S.
+Psychology program has an on-line orientation for beginning students in September.
 This orientation is required so that students can get the basics before classes begin.